EngineerPehr/grubDash/README.md

 ##### dishIdValidator

 This is a validation function that checks if the ID property provided by the `request.body` matches the route ID provided by the `request.params`.
 If the two IDs match, then the validator is cleared.
 If not, then a `400` status is returned with a message explaining the discrepency.
 Note: The ID property is not required for the `update` method, so this validator is automatically cleared if there is no ID property in the `request.body`.

+##### create

+This function creates and adds a dish object to the API.
+The data in the `request.body` is used to create the new dish. `nextId` is used to create a unique id for the dish.
+Once the dish is added to the API, the user is given a confirmation response.
+All validation is done outside of the function.

+##### read

+This function retrieves a specific dish from the API.
+It does this by using the `response.locals` that `dishExists` set up. `dishExists` handles the validation, so this function just responds with the dish object.

+##### update

+This function updates the data within a specific dish object.
+It recieves the dish from `response.locals` and gets the updated data from the `request.body`.
+It updates the object and then returns the updated object as confirmation.
+All validation is done outside of the function.

+##### delete

+Deleting existing dishes is not allowed, so there is no delete function for the dishes data.

+##### list

+Retrieves all the dish data from the API.
+No validation is required.

+##### module.exports

+The CRUDL functions are exported as an object with all of the required validation.